Siequnu/harmonicgh/README.txt

 HarmonicGH generates harmony in a neo-baroque style.
 This is my first project using PHP and Git.

 Based on a seed chord a 32-chord harmonic sequence is generated with modulations (dominant, sub-mediant) and progressions.
+An audio file with the created harmony can be played in the browser.

-harmonic.php: Main form.
+index.php: Main form.
 	Number of verses: Insert wanted number of 32-chord verses here.
 Defaults to 2.
 	Chord prompt: Insert starting chord here.
 This will be the root of the generated harmony.
 Currently only working with ‘C’ or ‘c’ (Major or minor).
-	Radio-buttons: Choose to generate a list of chords or to generate 4-part harmony.
+	Radio-buttons: Choose to generate a list of chords or to generate and play 4-part harmony.

+/classes/
 chordCatalog.class.php: Contains dataset of chord sequences and progressions.

 chordGenerator.class.php: Contains functions to generate chord sequences.